kmfras/lickometer/README.md

 microstructural analysis of rodent fluid consumption

-This project is a cost-effective solution to the recording of licking during the consumption of liquid rewards.
+This project is a cost-effective solution (~$75 per system) to the recording of licking during the consumption of liquid rewards.

 JanakLickometer.pdf contains an overview of the design of the lickometer and step-by-step constructions for parts ordering to the analysis of the data